Conflux-Chain/conflux-documentation/docs/general/conflux-basics/glossary.md

 ### **Blockchain**
 A blockchain is a decentralized and distributed digital ledger that records transactions across many computers so that any involved record cannot be altered retroactively, without the alteration of all subsequent blocks.
 This technology underpins cryptocurrencies like Bitcoin and Ethereum, and it's the foundational technology for the Conflux network.

+### **Blockchain Explorer**

+A blockchain explorer is a tool or website that allows individuals to search and analyze the real-time and historical data of a blockchain.
+It functions like a search engine for blockchain transactions, blocks, and addresses.
+Users can view detailed information about individual transactions, including the amount transferred, the addresses involved, transaction fees, and the block in which the transaction was recorded.
+Blockchain explorers are essential for verifying transactions, understanding blockchain activity, and conducting audits, making them invaluable resources for users, developers, and analysts interested in the specifics of blockchain operations.

+The official blockchain explorer for Conflux is [ConfluxScan](#confluxscan).

 ### **CFX**
 CFX is the native currency of the Conflux network.
 It's used to incentivize the maintenance of the Conflux network and charge users for consumption of resources.
 CFX plays a very important role in the stability of the system, working as the reward for consensus mechanisms, the transaction fee for each transaction, and for DAO voting.